 There is a growing movement of consumers demanding information on how their food is produced, including affluent American consumers, millennials, and the European market.
-I recently returned from a trip to Austria where traceability was a hot topic because locals wanted to support local farmers and wanted labeling identifying which region (and even which farm) where their food was produced.
+I recently returned from a trip to Austria where traceability of food was a hot industry topic because locals wanted to support local farmers and wanted labeling identifying which region (and even which farm) where their food was produced.

 “Every part of a brand’s personality needs to come across as being genuine, real, and connected to the same things that millennials are interested in,” explains Norty Cohen, founder and CEO of digital ad firm Moosylvania.

 A recent study on millennials by the Pew Research Center reports this generation is less trusting than older Americans—with just 19% saying that most people can be trusted, compared to 31% of Gen Xers and 40% of Baby Boomers.
 That more cautious attitude can also extend to brands.
-Cohen says marketers can break down the barriers through real connections.
+Cohen says marketers and business owners can break down the barriers through real connections.
 “They know when they’re being marketed to and when they’re being friended,” Cohen says.
 “Millennials will often stay loyal to brands that aren’t necessarily the most famous but brands that connect to them.
 If you’re able to cross the friendship line, the brand affinity is tremendous.”

 Americans in general have grown uneasy with large systems that they don’t understand.
 You can see this unease in the increased use of the terms “big government,” “big pharma,” and “big agra.”

 These large systems evolved as populations exploded and technology advanced during the last century.
 These “big” systems are able to feed and provide services to larger populations using fewer resources than ever before.
 These systems are necessary for a modern society.